ELEVATE-Project/documents/src/docusaurus/docs/settingup-mentoringservice.md

     It is not always necessary to run **down** command.
 Existing containers and networks can be stopped gracefully by using **Ctrl + C** key combination.

-## Setting up a Dockerized Service with Local Dependencies
+## Setting up a Dockerized Service With Local Dependencies
 <a name="docklocal"></a>

 **Objective**: Run a single docker containerized service with existing local (in host) or remote dependencies.

-### Setting up with Local Dependencies
+### Setting up With Local Dependencies

 To set up a docker service with local dependencies: